Diagram spaces, diagram spectra, and spectra of units: Comparison of infinite loop spaces of orthogonal spectra and -modules

+\end{proposition} \begin{proof} In \cite{MM}, the definition of the functor $\bbN$ depends on a choice of a one-dimensional subspace $\bR \subset U$.
+Different choices give rise to (non-canonically) isomorphic functors, so we are free to fix a choice $\bR \subset U$ for the remainder of the proof.
+We may identify a finite dimensional inner product space $V$ with the subspace $V \otimes \bR$ of the universe $V \otimes U$.

-\end{proposition} \begin{proof} We make the comparison of right adjoints first.
+We will make the comparison of right adjoints first.
 Unraveling definitions, we have:

 The first isomorphism follows since tensors with spaces are preserved by left adjoints, such as the twisted half-smash product.
-For the second isomorphism, notice that $S^V \sma \Sigma_{V}^{V \otimes U} S^0 \cong \Sigma^{V \otimes U} S^0$, and then apply the untwisting isomorphism (Lemma \ref{untwisting_iso}):
+For the second isomorphism, notice that $S^V \sma \Sigma_{V}^{V \otimes U} S^0 \cong \Sigma^{V \otimes U} S^0$, and then apply the untwisting isomorphism \eqref{untwisting_iso}.
+This gives the diagrams on the left.
+The diagrams on the right follow by the uniqueness of adjoints. \end{proof}